What is Haritaki?

 Convinced that Haritaki is for you?

-Click here to see a list of the Best Haritaki on the market today.
+Click here to see the Best Haritaki on the market today.

 Haritaki Benefits and Uses

 In the Ayurvedic tradition, haritaki is frequently used as a therapeutic agent for promoting healthy digestion.
 There is some clinical evidence to indicate that haritaki’s efficacy as a remedial solution for diet-induced obesity is an extension of its pro-digestive characteristics.
 In a study published by Alternative Therapies in Health and Medicine, researchers investigated the effects of haritaki on symptoms of visceral obesity syndrome in laboratory mice fed a high-fat diet.
 After administering a haritaki treatment to 42 obese Swiss albino mice for ten weeks, the research team examined daily energy intake, fasting plasma glucose, serum lipid profile, and liver cytology in the subjects.
 They observed significant reductions in overall body weight, HDL cholesterol levels, serum cholesterol levels, and relative weights of visceral adipose fat pads in liver tissues.
 Further, an observational pilot study conducted by the Govindbhai Jorabhai Patel Institute of Ayurvedic Studies and Research in conjunction with Gujarat Ayurved University validated these findings in 2014.
 Researchers observed the effects of haritaki on obesity management in twenty-one patients.
 Data indicated statistically high relief in both weight reduction and body mass index in supplemented subjects.